Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: Introduction

 It remains to specify how the interaction range $\eps$ is determined by total initial particle number $N$.
 This choice is made to be in the regime of constant mean free path: for dimension $d \geq 3$, $\eps = \eps_N$ will be chosen to satisfy

-To explain why this regime for the length of the free path is suitable, note that, since diffusion and coagulation terms are each present in the Smoluchowski PDE~(\ref{syspde}), we expect that the evolution of a typical particle will be determined both by its free motion and its collision with other particles.
+(This formula breaks down when $d=2$, and this is the basic reason why the two-dimensional case differs.
+Recall that we are focussing on the case $d \geq 3$.)
+To explain why the regime for the length of the free path given by~(\ref{e.intrange}) is suitable, note that, since diffusion and coagulation terms are each present in the Smoluchowski PDE~(\ref{syspde}), we expect that the evolution of a typical particle will be determined both by its free motion and its collision with other particles.
 It will neither diffuse without collision nor collide repeatedly before diffusing a macroscopic distance.

 The consideration that this regime be adopted forces the choice of scaling of $\eps$ as a function of $N$: picking a uniformly random particle index $i \in [N]$ at the outset, $\eps$ should be chosen so that the mean time to first collision of particle $i$ converges as $N \to \infty$ to some strictly positive and finite constant.